BackEndByAlex/salaryscope-api/docs/docs/graphql-schema/type-definitions.md

 Types and operations for authentication.

-- `User` — id, email, creation date, two boolean flags (`githubConnected` and `googleConnected`), and `salaryRecords` — the list of salary records that user has submitted
+- `User` — id, email, creation date, and two boolean flags: `githubConnected` and `googleConnected` (whether those OAuth providers are linked to the account)
-- `AuthPayload` — what gets returned after login or register: a token and the user
+- `AuthPayload` — what gets returned after login or register: the user object only.
+The JWT is delivered exclusively via an HttpOnly cookie — it is not included in the response body.
-- `register` — creates a new account, returns a token valid for 24 hours
+- `register` — creates a new account, sets an HttpOnly auth cookie valid for 24 hours
-- `login` — logs in with email and password, returns a token valid for 24 hours
+- `login` — logs in with email and password, sets an HttpOnly auth cookie valid for 24 hours
 - `githubLogin` — logs in (or registers) via GitHub OAuth 2.0 PKCE.
-Takes a `code` and `codeVerifier`, returns a token and the user
+Takes `code`, `codeVerifier`, and a non-empty `state` value (login-CSRF protection).
+Sets the auth cookie on success.
 - `googleLogin` — logs in (or registers) via Google OAuth 2.0 PKCE.
-Takes a `code` and `codeVerifier`, returns a token and the user
+Takes `code`, `codeVerifier`, and a non-empty `state` value.
+Sets the auth cookie on success.
 - `me` — returns the currently logged-in user (requires a valid token)
 - `logout` — clears the session cookie server-side.
 Returns `true`.
 - `deleteAccount` — permanently deletes the current user's account, clears the session cookie, and returns `true`.
 Salary records remain in the dataset but become anonymous (`createdBy` set to `null`).